dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 5. **Adjust Match appropriately** </br>
-If target platform has many possible resolutions that vary in the orientation, it is important to make sure that UI scales correctly.
+If target platform has many possible resolutions that vary in orientation, it is important to make sure that UI scales correctly.
 Depending on the prevailing shape of the content on a certain canvas, adjust the Match accordingly.
-Here is an example of how different Match setting affect a **centered 1000*800 rectangle** (that could be an inventory menu in a PC game that usually has a landscape-aligned shape):
+Here is an example of how different Match settings affect a **centered 1000*800 rectangle** (such as an inventory menu in a PC game which usually has a landscape-aligned shape):

 ![Alt](match_example.png)